btroop/btroop/README.md

 # About

-I'm looking to solve real problems for real people by turning innovative ideas into awesome, beautifully-designed products with a high-performing team.
+I'm looking to solve real problems for real people by turning innovative ideas into awesome, beautifully-designed products within a high-performing team.
 I'm most energized when operating as a polymath—drawing upon my collection of multi-functional, broadly technical experiences, interests and skills—to come up with creative, inventive solutions that delight the user.